peej/lumberjack-keyboard/guide.md

 ### Capacitors (C1,2,4,5)

-Solder the small yellow 22pF capacitors C1 and C2 (marked 22, alternatively they may be small and brown in your kit).
+Solder the small brown (or yellow) 22pF capacitors C1 and C2 (marked 22).

 Solder the small yellow 100nF capacitors C4 and C5 (marked 104).

 Do not get the two sets of capacitors confused.
+Depending on the pitch of the capacitors, you might need to bend the legs so that they fit into the pads.

 ![Capacitors](images/guide/capacitors.jpg)